vmware-tanzu/secrets-manager/docs/_pages/0220-init-container.md

 ## Read the Source

-Make sure [you examine the manifests][workload-yaml] to gain an understanding of what kinds of entities you’ve deployed to your cluster.
+Make sure [you examine the manifests][workload-yaml] to gain an understanding of what kinds of entities you've deployed to your cluster.

 [workload-yaml]: https://github.com/vmware-tanzu/secrets-manager/tree/main/examples/using-init-container/k8s